isc-projects/bind9/doc/notes/notes-current.rst

 Bug Fixes
 ~~~~~~~~~

-- With libuv >= 1.37.0, the recvmmsg support would not be enabled in ``named``
+- Previously, ``recvmmsg`` support was enabled in libuv 1.35.0 and
+  1.36.0, but not in libuv versions 1.37.0 or greater, reducing the
-  reducing the maximum query-response performance.
-The recvmmsg support would
+  maximum query-response performance.
-  be used only in libuv 1.35.0 and 1.36.0.
 This has been fixed. :gl:`#3095`

-- A failed view configuration during a named reconfiguration procedure could
+- A failed view configuration during a ``named`` reconfiguration
-  cause inconsistencies in BIND internal structures, causing a crash or other
+  procedure could cause inconsistencies in BIND internal structures,
-  unexpected errors.
-This has been fixed.  :gl:`#3060`
+  causing a crash or other unexpected errors.
+This has been fixed.
+  :gl:`#3060`

-- Restore logging "quota reached" message when accepting connection is over
+- Previously, ``named`` logged a "quota reached" message when it hit its
-  hard quota.  :gl:`#3125`
+  hard quota on the number of connections.
+That message was accidentally
+  removed but has now been restored. :gl:`#3125`

 - Build errors were introduced in some DLZ modules due to an incomplete
   change in the previous release.
 This has been fixed. :gl:`#3111`